Is Life Insurance Protected from Creditors? Creditor Protection of Life Insurance

 Creditor Protection of Life Insurance Cash Value

 Life policies offer a private safety net that benefits society as a whole.
 By contract, the life insurance company is obligated to pay policy proceeds to the beneficiary.
-Because the life insurance proceeds are for the benefit of the beneficiary, life insurance offers protection under both federal and state law.
+Because the proceeds are for the beneficiary’s benefit, life insurance offers protection under both federal and state law.
 This benefit to society is why these exemption laws exist.

-Life insurance, like all insurance, transfers risk away from the policyholder.
+Like all insurance, life insurance transfers risk away from the policyholder.
 At the highest level, creditor and asset protection is about keeping your wealth safe from events that could cause loss.
 These events include:

 - lawsuits